1jour1vin

 Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5Wine rated 3.9/5

-3.9/5See all 1,731 reviews
+3.9/5View all 1,735 reviews

 Madiran

 Within the appellation, clay and limestone soils are preferred for the red grape varieties that produce Madiran red wine.
-Terroirs dominated by clay and silica favor white grape varieties, which produce the dry or sweet wines of Pacherenc.
+Terroirs dominated by clay and silica favor white grape varieties, which are used to produce the dry or sweet wines of Pacherenc.
 The characteristics of Madiran are fully expressed in the wines produced by Château Montus, Château Bouscassé, Domaine Berthoumieu, and Domaine Alain Brumont.

 Produced in southwestern France, at the junction of the Gers, Pyrénées-Atlantiques, and Hautes-Pyrénées departments, Madiran wines benefit from an ideal geographical location, nestled between the sea and the mountains.
 The vineyards of this appellation cover an area of 1,400 hectares within a rich and varied terroir.
 Made primarily from Tannat, the AOC’s signature grape variety, Madiran is a time-honored wine—dark in color and robust on the palate—whose modern history is being shaped by the dedication of bold and visionary winemakers.

-A long history at the heart of a rich and diverse region
+An ancient history at the heart of a rich and diverse region

 Already in production during the Gallo-Roman period, the vineyard expanded in the 10th century thanks to religious orders.
 Located along the Way of St. James, Madiran wines were already being served to pilgrims during their stops.
 In the 1890s, phylloxera devastated the vineyard, but it recovered and continued to expand throughout the 20th century.

-A region of great diversity
+A region with great diversity

 The rest of the vineyard is planted with Cabernet Franc, Sauvignon, and, to a much lesser extent, Fer-Servadou, one of the region's oldest grape varieties, which has become rare today.